Bilal-Lodhi/Google-Cloud-Hackathon/sandbox/frontend/README.md

 - `try/catch` on the primary fetch prevents network errors from crashing the drawer — the method silently falls through to the backup endpoint
 - 15-second timeout prevents the UI from hanging on slow MongoDB queries

 ---

+## 🔔 Real-Time Risk Notification UI

+The compliance dashboard features a full risk notification system that surfaces insider threat incidents in real-time, implemented in `risk_notification.dart`:

+- **Risk Notification Banner**: A dismissible banner appears at the top of both wide and narrow dashboard layouts when `alertTriggered` is `true` or the `anomalyRiskIndex` reaches ≥ 45, tap-to-expand into the full incident dialog.
+- **Expandable Incident Dialog**: Tabbed detail view with **Flags** and **Incident** tabs, collapsible paste snippet sections, code snapshot viewer, behavioral context grid, keystroke metrics display, and dimension score bars with color-coded severity levels.
+- **Copy Report**: One-tap copy of the full risk assessment report to clipboard for compliance audit trails.
+- **Animated Risk Gauge**: A custom animated gauge widget renders the composite risk score (0–100) with smooth interpolation and color transitions from green (safe) → yellow (elevated) → red (critical).
+- **Full Incident Persistence**: Incidents survive browser refresh, process restart, and Cloud Run cold starts through MCP `store_suspicion_report` to MongoDB Atlas and post-restart rehydration via `GET /api/v1/sessions/:id`.
+- **Auto-Surface on Alert**: `GuardianProvider` automatically surfaces the notification banner when `alertTriggered` flips `true` or the risk score crosses the configurable threshold.

+---